 At what age should kids start dating?

-I think it is probably not the smartest idea to date in high school, but I don’t think being “out of school” makes you automatically ready to date.
+I think it is probably not the smartest idea to date in high school, but I don’t think being “done with school” makes you automatically ready to date.
 There are a few things I believe are at the heart of whether anyone is ready to date, at any age.
 I also believe that being ready, will look different for each individual.
-As parents, we are committed to know our children (and their friends, of cause) We fully believe the scripture that says that bad company corrupts good character (or morals).
+As parents, we are committed to know our children (and their friends, of cause.)
+We fully believe the Scripture that says that bad company corrupts good character (or morals).
 Living and being involved in community is important for helping to determine this.
-Having parents, youth leaders, elderly speak into your life at any age is crucial.
+Having parents, youth leaders or the elderly speak into your life at any age is crucial.
 I don’t believe there is a specific age when someone can or should start dating although our rule is “no dating until 18” for the very simple reason that we want our kids to think and plan long term.
 After they are rooted in Christ and rooted in a community of believers.
 That being said…I won’t advice parents to consider discussing this until high school.
 Primary school is filled with enough drama.
 Adding anything else to the full plate that is hormone-filled insecurity in primary school is unwise.

 What type of person should you date?

 As a believer, you should always be looking at the people who make you want to pursue Christ more than anything else.
 They don’t have to be perfect.
-If their heart is inclined to know Jesus more, that might be something worth looking.
+If their heart is inclined to know Jesus more, that is worth a lot.
 Saying that, their relationship with Jesus should stand the test of time, before dating.
 Remember parents, because someone is doing the right thing on the outside, doesn’t mean they are pursuing Jesus as their first love.
 A good first step is to find someone who has a deep desire to know God and will encourage your kids to do the same.
 Do they walk with their youth leader or others in accountability with humility, vulnerability and accountability?
-Although our kids are older and might even be close to the end of their high school years, it doesn’t mean they know how to make wise decisions and carry very little life experience.
+Although our kids are older and might even be close to the end of their high school years, it doesn’t mean they know how to make wise decisions – they carry very little life experience.
 They are not emotionally and romantically mature enough to be involved in serious dating.